 7th House: Jupiter in the 7th from the Moon

-When Jupiter sits seven houses from the Moon — directly opposite it — the yoga concentrates on partnership in its widest sense.
-The 7th position governs marriage, business partnerships, and one's dealings with others, so Gajakesari formed this way is classically read as blessing relationships.
-Marriage tends to bring a partner of good character, and the union itself often carries a supportive, fortunate quality.
+When Jupiter sits seven houses from the Moon - directly opposite it - the yoga concentrates on partnership in its widest sense.
+The 7th position governs marriage, business partnerships, and one's dealings with others, so Gajakesari formed this way is classically read as supportive for relationships.
+Marriage may bring a partner of good character, and the union itself often carries a supportive, fortunate quality.

 10th House: Jupiter in the 10th from the Moon

 With Jupiter ten houses from the Moon, the yoga drives toward career and public standing.
 The 10th position is the house of profession, authority, and visible achievement, so Gajakesari formed here is the most outwardly ambitious of the four.
-The classical reading speaks of a career that reaches its zenith, of authority and recognition earned in public life, and of leadership in one's profession.
+The classical reading speaks of a career that may reach a high point, of authority and recognition earned in public life, and of leadership in one's profession.

 This is the placement most associated with worldly success in the conventional sense - rank, position, and the respect of one's peers and superiors.
 Jupiter supporting the Moon from the 10th means that emotional steadiness and good judgment are channelled directly into professional life, so the person tends to be trusted with responsibility and to hold it well.
 Of the four kendra positions, this one most clearly marks a public rise built on a reputation for wisdom and integrity.